-Seyfarth, Cheney, and Marler's pioneering work (1980) on the vervet monkey's alarm call system revealed that they produce acoustically distinct and discrete alarm call types, and in response to hearing such calls, individuals respond with behaviorally appropriate escape responses.
-It is a remarkable point that vervet monkeys are born with the ability to respond appropriately to general predator categories (e.g. things up in the air, slithering things on the ground), where learning plays virtually no role in structure, modifying signal either during early development or later in life (Hauser 1996).
+Seyfarth, Cheney, and Marler's pioneering work [13] on the vervet monkey's alarm call system revealed that they produce acoustically distinct and discrete alarm call types, and in response to hearing such calls, individuals react with appropriate escape behaviors.
+It is a remarkable point that vervet monkeys are born with the ability to respond appropriately to general predator categories (e.g., things up in the air, slithering things on the ground), where learning plays virtually no role in modifying signal structure, either during early development or later in life [8].
 A referential system is functionally significant because when an individual hears an alarm call, an appropriate antipredator response can be initiated without having to see what is going on.
-In fact, the vervet monkey's alarm call system is a beautiful illustration of how selection pressures might have favored signal diversification (Hauser 1996).
-An allpurpose alarm call would not work for vervet monkeys, because it would not provide sufficient information about the type of predator or escape response that would be most appropriate.
+In fact, the vervet monkey's alarm call system is a beautiful illustration of how selection pressures might have favored signal diversification [8].
+An all-purpose alarm call would not work for vervet monkeys, because it would not provide sufficient information about the type of predator or escape response that would be most appropriate.